djangocon/2023.djangocon.us/_pages/opportunity-grants.md

 A bank transfer is used for non-US account holders.
 We typically use TransferWise for international payments but have used other services for currencies they do not support.

-We require receipts for the items that the opportunity grant was spent.
+We require receipts for the items that the opportunity grant was spent on.

 ### Is there anything I should know if I am traveling into the US from another country?